sinamomken/kotlin-for-android-developers-notes/README.md

 # 8 Retrieving data from API
   * ***OpenWeatherMap*** API can be used to retrieve weather data.
   * Kotlin can use **Retrofit** (written in Java) for server requests.
-  * Performing a simple API request:
+  * Performing a request: basics
     ```kotlin
     class Request(val url: String) {
       fun run() {